astudios-org/astudios/.trae/rules/project_rules.md

 ### Key Design Patterns

 #### Error Handling Strategy
-The project uses a comprehensive `AsManError` enum in `src/error.rs` with:
+The project uses a comprehensive `AstudiosError` enum in `src/error.rs` with:
 - Type-safe error variants for different failure scenarios
 - User-friendly error messages with actionable suggestions
 - Automatic conversion from standard library errors via `From` implementations